IntersectAustralia/hcsvlab-docs/WebApp.md

 **Sample Item List**

 Create a small Item List using the facilities of the Discover page, and then create a new Item List from a small number of Items.
-When the item Lisst is created, a page is shown with its contents.
+When the Item List is created, a page is shown with its contents.
 From there, click on "Item List Actions" and select "Use Item List in Galaxy".
 This should redirect the app to the Item List's page.
 There, click on "Item List Actions" and select "Use Item List in Galaxy".
 Verify that the application redirects to the Galaxy application.

 **EOPAS Connection**